ZhiQiu976/ZhiQiu976.github.io/_posts/2020-09-08-Euler-markdown.md

 ## [Euler Problem 8](https://projecteuler.net/problem=8)

-- Problem: Given a 1000-digit number, what are the thirteen adjacent digits in this number that could give the greatest elementwise product?
+- `Problem`: Given a 1000-digit number, what are the thirteen adjacent digits in this number that could give the greatest elementwise product?
 What is the value of this product?

-- Solution: Firstly get the collection of all possible **thirteen adjacent digits** in the 1000-digit number.
+- `Solution`: Firstly get the collection of all possible **thirteen adjacent digits** in the 1000-digit number.
 Then calculate the **product** of each 13-digit-set.
 Lastly find the maximum.

-- Notes:
+- `Notes`:
     - The solution logic of this problem is quite transparent and is quite simple to accomplish in coding.
     - List comprehension could be very helpful.
     - Remember to take care of data types.
 <br />
-- Codes Glimpse:
+- `Codes Glimpse`:

 ```javascript
 ss = [list(xs[i : i+n]) for i in range(1000 - (n-1))]